-Simply blend together figs, olive oil, balsamic vinegar, salt, and pepper and heat gently.
-To use it as a dressing for spinach and kale salads, thin it out with water and olive oil.Continue to 5 of 22 below.
+Simply blend figs, olive oil, balsamic vinegar, salt, and pepper and heat gently.
+To use it as a dressing for spinach and kale salads, thin it out with water and olive oil.Continue to 5 of 23 below.

-This pretty appetizer never gets old as it has many variations.
-Start with tossed figs in olive oil and balsamic and place on top of crusty warm baguette.
-Add goat's cheese, ricotta salata, mascarpone, or Brie to make a small open sandwich.
+This pretty appetizer never gets old, as it has many variations.
+Start with tossed figs in olive oil and balsamic, and place on top of warm crusty baguette.
+Add goat's cheese, ricotta salata, mascarpone, or brie to make a small open sandwich.
 Crumble blue cheese on top of the figs and add sliced almonds.
-Or place the seasoned figs on a warm piece of naan, add Camembert, bake for 10 minutes, and top with arugula and olive oil.
+Or place the seasoned figs on a warm piece of naan bread, add Camembert, bake for 10 minutes, and top with arugula and olive oil.

 No matter which way you choose to serve it, this simple recipe is a good template for you to have fun, improvise, and experiment.

 These chewy and sticky figs are a delicious dessert by themselves but can be included in other preparations as well.
 They are also simple to make—just mix honey, butter, and figs in a pan, cook until soft, and serve hot.
-Use them on a cheese platter, spoon over ice cream, or fill a baked pie shell with a basic custard to make a fig pie.
+Use them on a cheese platter, spoon over ice cream, or add them to a baked pie shell with a basic custard to make a fig pie.

 Shake up your next shindig with this retro-inspired cheese ball recipe that is sure to please all of your guests.
 Fig jam, crispy crumbled bacon, scallions, cheddar, and cream cheese combine to form a spread that's great for all of your celebrations, from holiday gatherings to housewarming parties to bridal showers.